SINTEF-AppliedCompSci/MRST/README.md

 This shale module requires the opensource MATLAB Reservoir Simulation Toolkit (http://www.sintef.no/projectweb/mrst/).

 Easiest way to get started with this package is to clone and extract it into the modules folder in MRST, and then run the cases in the "examples" folder.
-These include:
-%   GangiPlot       - Plots the Gangi Permeability correction factor
-%   LangmuirPlot    - Plots the Langmuir Isotherm
-%   StochasticFracs - Generates stochastic fractures
-%   compositional3D - Illustrates use of hfm + compositional module
-%   Sorption        - Illustrates effect of Sorption
-%   Diffusion       - Illustrates effect of Diffusion
-%   Gangi           - Illustrates effect of a pressure-dependent permeability
-%   EagleFord       - Application of pEDFM with fractured shale reservoirs
-%   EagleFordEDFM   - Application of EDFM with fractured shale reservoirs
+These include: gangiPlot       - Plots the Gangi Permeability correction factor langmuirPlot    - Plots the Langmuir Isotherm stochasticFracs - Generates stochastic fractures compositional3D - Illustrates use of hfm + compositional module sorption        - Illustrates effect of Sorption diffusion       - Illustrates effect of Diffusion gangi           - Illustrates effect of a pressure-dependent permeability eagleFord       - Application of pEDFM with fractured shale reservoirs eagleFordEDFM   - Application of EDFM with fractured shale reservoirs

 Please feel free to leave us any questions using the "Issues" tab above.